KazNeoL45/Airith-for-Unreal-Engine-/README.md

 ## Troubleshooting

 ### "API Key not configured" error
-- Make sure you've entered your Claude API key in Project Settings → Plugins → Aerith
+- Make sure you've entered your Claude API key in Project Settings → Plugins → Airith

 ### Blueprint compilation errors after modification
-- Aerith creates the structure but might not always connect nodes perfectly
+- Airith creates the structure but might not always connect nodes perfectly
 - Open the Blueprint editor and manually fix any connection issues
 - Check the Output Log for specific compilation errors